jzhan2543/fall19ml-moviepredictions/README.md

 * * *

 ### 3) Feature Selection and Data Manipulation

+#### Preprocessing:

+We chose to drop 'homepage' and 'vote_count' from the features as those would not be part of our definition of a "successful" movie.
+Data values such as duration or vote_average which were equal to zero were also cleaned up.

 To prepare our data, our team decided to use a binary classification system, where we chose threshold values for certain columns of the data, and for each movie, we set that column to either a 1 or a 0.
 This allowed use to certain algorithms to determine whether or not a movie would be successful.